\"Writing.Com

 “Papa was focused on a five-year-old gelding dropping in for thirty-five hundred, down from a tag as high as ten-grand during the summer.
 But all he had was two thousand from his claimed horse, plus a G-note he barely managed to scrape together.
 That left Papa staring at the form with yet another problem— he was still five hundred short.

 “‘Wass yo readin’ so hawd, boss?’
 Moses poked his head through the doorway as I came up beside him and looped my arm around his waist.
-We listened as Papa described his intent to claim a lucrative prospect— and his dilemma.
+We listened as Papa described his intent to claim a tempting prospect— and his dilemma.

 “‘I know you got some rat-hole money stashed away,’ Papa said.
 ‘Any chance you might have five hundred to lend?
 I’ll give it back out the first purse monies we get, I promise.’

 “Moses used to keep cash in a small tin box hidden in a shallow hole in the corner of a stall.
 He covered it with a shingle and masked it with dirt and straw but shared his secret hideaway with us should anything ever happen to him.
 However meager his salary, he’d manage to squirrel away a deuce or a fiver here and there.
-But there were times when he’d increase his stash many fold if afforded tempting odds on horses catching his savvy eye during morning workouts, or when making notes of bad rides that should have won in previous starts.
+But there were times when he’d increase his stash many fold if afforded tempting odds on horses catching his savvy eye during morning workouts, or when making notes of bad rides that should have won a previous start.
 Moses said he thought he might have enough, but asked more details of Papa’s targeted claim first.

 “‘Oh lawdy, not Diggery Doc,’ Moses frowned.
 ‘Why, he be dat big chessnut wit da white blaze dat Massah Lowe trains?’
 Moses stood in the doorway, staring at the floor while scratching his head with concern as I sidled past to peek at Papa’s notes.
 ‘I dunnos ‘bout dat one, Massah D. I tink dat be a baaad move.’

-“Moses agreed the flashy chestnut had some useful talent and usually earned a piece of the purse, but advised Papa that lately, Diggery seemed to favor a left fore ever so slight when setting it down in a slow walk.
+“Moses agreed the flashy chestnut had some useful talent and usually earned a piece of the purse, but advised Papa that lately, Diggery seemed to favor his left fore ever so slight when setting it down in a slow walk.
 Moses suspected the 17-hand gelding was about to bow a tendon and urged Papa to reconsider.

 “‘You need to listen to Grandpa,’ I butted in.
 ‘He showed me Diggery’s problem a couple times already.’
 I reminded Papa how a bad claim would destroy our finances— and us.
 I again glanced at Papa’s scribbled notes and got excited when spotting an entry in the following race.